Magnetic support, wind-driven accretion, coronal heating, and fast outflows in a thin magnetically arrested disc: Discussion

 \subsubsection{Wind-driven accretion}

 The fact that angular momentum transport is dominated by the large-scale (wind-driven) $\theta\phi$ stress rather than MRI turbulent stress leads to much faster inflow speeds than in standard theory.
 Coupled to the fact that the scale height of the disc is much larger than in standard theory, the fast inflow speed drastically reduces the density in the disc as observed in our thin disc simulation (see \S\ref{sec:vertical}).
 This effect has also been observed in the simulations of \cite{jiang2019} and \cite{liska2019}.
-The combination of fast inflow and magnetic support could also explain why the recent thin MAD simulation of \cite{liska2022}, which included radiative transfer, showed a transition from a standard thin disc to a hot, puffy coronal state at high accretion rate.
+The combination of fast inflow and magnetic support could also explain why the recent thin MAD simulation of \cite{liska2022}, which included radiative transfer, showed a transition from a standard thin disc to a hot, puffy coronal state at high accretion rate, i.e. the formation of a ``truncated disc''.

-The low densities due to wind-driven accretion have also been observed in the self-similar solutions of \cite{ferreira1995} and proposed as a solution to explain the high hard state of XRBs in the so-called jet-emitting disc models (JED; \citealt{ferreira2006,petrucci2010,marcel2018a}).
+The low densities due to wind-driven accretion have been predicted by the self-similar solutions of \cite{ferreira1995} and proposed as a solution to explain the high hard state of XRBs in the so-called jet-emitting disc models (JED; \citealt{ferreira2006,petrucci2010,marcel2018a}).
 In JED models, the supersonic speed of the flow allows the gas to be optically thin at high accretion rates approaching Eddington, allowing it to produce hard emission at high luminosities in XRBs \citep{marcel2018a,marcel2018b}.
-In regard of the supersonic inflow velocity due to wind-driven accretion and the consequently low disc density, our cold MAD simulation resembles a JED model.
+With regard to the supersonic inflow velocity due to wind-driven accretion and the consequently low disc density, our cold MAD simulation resembles a JED model.
 However, our thin MAD simulation also show two characteristics that are absent in a JED: an additional support of turbulent magnetic pressure in the disc and a BH jet at the inner boundary.
 The influence of the BH jet is particularly important as it provides a deviation from the JED self-similar model.
 It compresses the flow in the inner disc (see \autoref{fig:force_theta}) and the ergosphere also provides an additional source of energy from the gravitational one.
 This should be kept in mind when comparing JED and thin MAD models.

 The fast inflow speed due to wind-driven angular momentum transport will also affect the temporal evolution of accretion discs.
 Indeed, wind-driven accretion could induce changes in luminosity on time scales much shorter than viscous time scales, which are traditionally assumed by standard theory.
 For example, changing-look AGN evolve on very short time scales of months, whereas the viscous time scale would be closer to thousands of years.
 Wind-driven transport and magnetic support could explain such rapid evolution \citep{dexter2019,scepi2021}.
 Wind-driven accretion could also explain the relatively short time scales observed during the decay of XRB eruptions \citep{tetarenko2018}.
 Shorter inflow times due to wind-driven accretion have also been invoked in CVs as a self-consistent way to explain the recurrence time scales and amplitudes of the observed eruptions, by lowering the density of the inner disc and so delaying the onset of the ionization instability that is thought to drive the eruptions of CVs and XRBs \citep{scepi2019,scepi2020}.
 A low-density region in the inner parts of XRBs is needed in any case to reproduce their long recurrence times, and wind-driven accretion could produce such a low-density region instead of or in addition to the evaporation of the inner disc by the hot inner flow \citep{lasota1996,menou2000,dubus2001}.